Kira Bilecky

-Kira Marie Bilecky Drago (born 12 April 1986) is an American-born Peruvian former footballer who played as a defender.
-She has been a member of the Peru women's national team.
+Kira Marie Bilecky Drago (born 12 April 1986) is a former footballer who played as a defender.
+Born in the United States, she has been a member of the Peru national team.

 Early life

 Bilecky was raised in Washington, D.C.
 She was born to an American father and a Peruvian mother.

 High school and college career

-Bilecky has attended the Woodrow Wilson High School in Washington, D.C. and the Purdue University in West Lafayette, Indiana.
+Bilecky has attended the Woodrow Wilson High School in Washington, D.C., and the Purdue University in West Lafayette, Indiana.

 Club career

 Bilecky has played for Åland United in Finland.

 International career

 Bilecky joined Peru at the 2005 Bolivarian Games.
 She capped at senior level during the 2006 South American Women's Football Championship.

 Personal life

 Bilecky is married to another woman.